How I Finally Learned To Love My Lips As A Black Woman

 Advertisement

 That said, it’s clear there are still conflicting attitudes towards big lips, especially within the community.
 Is it any wonder, considering the awful ways Black features have been viewed and judged in the past?
-I have been exposed to this myself, but I've learned to break out of the confined environment I grew up in.
-The more diverse setting of university certainly set me on the path to embracing my own natural features, but inclusivity in the beauty industry has helped, too.
+I have been exposed to this myself but I have learned to break out of the confined environment I grew up in.
+The more diverse setting of university certainly set me on the path to embracing my own natural features but inclusivity in the beauty industry has helped, too.

 As for me?
 Now I take pride in myself and my appearance.
-When the mood strikes, I no longer hesitate to pick up the brightest red lipstick in my collection.
+When the mood takes me, I no longer hesitate to pick up the brightest red lipstick in my collection.